saunakdas16/alzheimers-eeg-ml/README.md

 **Prediction Confidence**

-Shows the predicted probability of CN for each held-out test participant relative to the 0.5 decision threshold.

-**Detailed Prediction Confidence**

 Provides a subject-level view containing the actual class, predicted class, probability, decision threshold, and correct versus incorrect prediction.

 **Feature-Contribution Heatmap**